CarbonPackages/Carbon.Plausible/README.md

 This package adds a backend module to your Neos instance, which helps check your configuration and opt-out your browser for tracking.

-![screenshot of backend module administrator]
+![screenshot of backend module as administrator]

 If a backend user is not an administrator, he'll get a different view:

-![screenshot of backend module editor]
+![screenshot of backend module as editor]

 It also checks if the resulting javascript path doesn't return a 404 error: